Skip to main content

 • to forward local messages to the cloud and vice versa.

 Also, if you have installed tedge-mapper, this command starts and enables the tedge-mapper-aws systemd service.
-At last, it sends packets to AWS IoT Hub to check the connection.
+At last, it sends packets to AWS IoT Core to check the connection.

 sudo tedge connect aws